danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 In my thesis I aim to present some of my thoughts on how my work writing code and making music might be connected in some hopefully interesting ways to my field.
-I am unlikely to be able to convey my own origin story.
-Instead I'll focus on stories I've been told about new music, throughout my life, inside and outside of academia.
+I am unlikely to be able to adequately convey my own origin story.
+Instead I'll focus on stories I've been told about music, throughout my life, inside and outside of academia.
 I have a strong suspicion that these stories have shaped my coming into being as a composer.
 However difficult the task of introspection, and ultimately to know one self proves to be, I at least regard these stories as a